FAQ- Frequently Asked Questions

 • A standard homeowners insurance policy does not cover flood damage.

 • A standard NFIP policy only covers structural damage.
-Homeowners can purchase an additional policy for contents coverage.
+Homeowners or renters can purchase an additional policy for contents coverage.

 • There is a 30-day waiting period after policy purchase before coverage begins.
 For this reason, it is highly recommended to purchase or make changes to a policy before the start of hurricane season.